jpegleg/giant-spellbook/README.md

 ```

-The output is stored in a `results.log` that contains date and time in UTC, the exit status of the command, the input, and output.
+The output is stored in a `results.log` that contains date and time in UTC, the input line number, the command, the exit status of the command, the input, and output.

 ## Researcher